 The secret terrace of Le Roch Hôtel & Spa

-It is always a pleasure to return to the restaurant at Le Roch Hôtel & Spa (which I talk about very regularly on the blog and also on my Instagram account @mellebonplan) to discover the establishment’s new additions!
-Since last summer, the establishment’s superb hidden terrace has become greener and is now known as Le Potager.
+It is always a pleasure to return to the restaurant of Le Roch Hôtel & Spa (which I tell you about very regularly on the blog and also on my Instagram account @mellebonplan) to discover the establishment’s new features!
+Since last summer, the superb hidden terrace of the establishment has become greener and is now the Vegetable Garden.
 And in 2024, it is hosting the Maison tropézienne Vilebrequin for the summer season with its new chef Frédérick Lyard.
-To celebrate the return of summer, he offers a gourmet and colorful menu that puts the flavors of the South, its vegetables from Le Potager, its aromatic herbs, and its sun-drenched fruits at the heart of the plate.
-On the menu: simple yet refined cuisine with excellent products and perfectly mastered cooking techniques (special mention for the meat and fish dishes).
-I am still just as big a fan of their colorful plates, which already make you want to savor them when you see them arriving at the table!
+To celebrate the return of summer, the latter is offering a gourmet and colorful menu that places the flavors of the South, its vegetables from the Vegetable Garden, its aromatic plants, and its sun-drenched fruits at the heart of the plate.
+On the program is simple but refined cuisine with excellent products and perfectly mastered cooking (special mention for the meat and fish dishes).
+I am always just as much a fan of their colorful plates, which already make you want to savor them so much when you see them arrive on the table!

-In short, like every year, the terrace of Le Roch Hôtel & Spa is a little gem that we only reveal to the people we love, because we know they will have a wonderful time there—a break in the heart of the capital—and that they will enjoy the establishment’s cuisine, which has never disappointed us.
+In short, as every year, the terrace of Le Roch Hôtel & Spa is a little gem that we only reveal to people we love, because we know they will have a wonderful time there, a break in the heart of the capital, and that they will feast on the establishment’s cuisine, which has never disappointed us.

 Tested several times, including the last time in 2024 - Invitations